markgbeckett/zx80/hampsons_plane/README.md

 4. Read in column id
 5. Read in row id (first digit)
 6. Read in row id (second digit)
-7. Flip tile
+7. Flip tile (Part 1)
+8. Flip tile (Part 2)
-8. Check if solved (jump to 3, if not)
+9. Check if solved (jump to 4, if not)
-9. Congratulate player (return to 2 on keypress)
+10. Congratulate player (return to 1 on keypress)

 The sequencer itself requires 77 T states, leaving 1,287 T states for the functionality of each game step.
 The game will only move from one step to the next, if a certain condition is met.
 For example, the game will only move from Step 1 to Step 2, if the user presses a valid key (selecting a skill level between 1 and 9).

 There seems to be some flexibility in exactly how long a game step is -- possibly anything within around 10 T states of the target of 1,287 is good enough.
 If the routine length is too far from the target, the screen will be displayed offset or will flicker.

 Initially, I intended to write a separate routine to check if the player had solved the grid -- that is, checking there were no asterisks left on the grid.
 However, this proved far too time-consuming.
 I had intended to use the CPIR command to scan through the display file for an asterisk.
 However, to check the whole board would require around 10,000 T states, or around 8 times the time available between frames.
 Instead I track the number of asterisks throughout the game, updating the count ever time a block of tiles is flipped.
-This work well, though on top of other tasks, a player flipping a tile requires two frames.
+This works well, though on top of other tasks, a player flipping a tile now requires  two frames.